 Buying a dog any younger than a year and a half old is risky.

-Puppies are adorable and win our hearts in an instant, but a service dog should never be placed younger than a year and half to two years old.
-You may be able to start teaching a young puppy to alert to diabetes, that doesn’t make him a service dog.
+Puppies are adorable and win our hearts in an instant, but a service dog should never be placed younger than a year and a half to two years old.
+You may be able to start teaching a young puppy to alert to diabetes, but that doesn’t make him a service dog.
 It takes many months to train a dog to perform all the needed behaviors.
 If the dog isn’t fully trained when placed with a family, it will be very difficult to bring that dog up to the level that it needs to be for service work and public access.

 Another problem with buying young puppies is that as dogs grow from puppyhood to adulthood, they go through many developmental periods that will affect their overall behavior.
-Amongst the most thoughtful, caring and serious service dog organizations, even with the best breeding and the best training in place, 30-40% of the dogs still do not make it as service dogs.
+Amongst the most thoughtful, caring, and serious service dog organizations, even with the best breeding and the best training in place, 30-40% of the dogs still do not make it as service dogs.
 Why?
 During puberty, the dogs may develop problematic behaviors such as dog reactivity (lunging and barking at other dogs), aggression problems, resource guarding or fears.
 Service dogs need to focus and respond to their handler even when going through a crowd of people or when passing by another dog.
 They need to be trusted around young children and people of all sorts.
 If for any reason the dogs develop behaviors that could cause problems out in public, most reputable organizations will pull them out of the program and adopt them out to families as pets.

 Buying a service dog as a puppy is taking a big chance.
-As the dog grows up, all may be fine, but there are many factors that could come in the way of this particular puppy working out in the long run.
+As the dog grows up, all may be fine, but many factors could come in the way of this particular puppy working out in the long run.
 To this date, there is no reliable test that can give anyone 100% certainty about a dog’s temperament and behavior.
 With 30-40% of dogs not working out, even in the hands of professional trainers, those numbers can only increase when the puppy is mostly trained by the receiving family.
-When problems start, it’s too late to back out, the dog is part of the family and sending him back to the organization would be heartbreaking, especially if the dog belongs to a young child.
+When problems start, it’s too late to back out, the dog is part of the family, and sending him back to the organization would be heartbreaking, especially if the dog belongs to a young child.

 What breed of dog should you get?

-Diabetes alert dogs are mostly Labradors or golden retrievers or mixes of these breeds, but they don’t have to be.
+Diabetes-alert dogs are mostly Labradors or golden retrievers or mixes of these breeds, but they don’t have to be.
 If you need a dog for diabetes alert alone, and don’t need any help with mobility, any size dog can do the job.
 Mixed breeds and dogs from rescues and shelters can be trained just as well as purebred dogs with impressive pedigrees.
 When taking the dog out in public places however, where people may be afraid of dogs or may simply not like dogs, it’s best if the dog’s features are associated with a friendly personality.
 A dog with physical features typically associated with aggressive traits can be problematic.
 Walking through a mall or supermarket with a dog draws a lot of attention in itself, and the friendlier the dog looks, the easier it is.

-Overall, regardless of origin or breed, the dogs need to be extremely sociable with people and other dogs, highly trainable, very focused on their person (I particularly like clingy dogs, or ‘velcro dogs’ when it comes to diabetes alert or seizure dogs), and have friendly looks.
+Overall, regardless of origin or breed, the dogs need to be extremely sociable with people and other dogs, highly trainable, and very focused on their person (I particularly like clingy dogs, or ‘velcro dogs’ when it comes to diabetes alert or seizure dogs), and have friendly looks.

 Who will train the dog?

 Service dog trainers have acquired years of experience and knowledge to be able to train dogs to the highest level of reliability.
-In addition, for a service dog to learn all the required skills for the job, it takes months, and sometimes up to two years of full time training, to be ready for placement.
-Training dogs for diabetes alert, where a life depends on the ability of the dog to perform, demands a very high level of training with specialized skills from the trainer.
+In addition, for a service dog to learn all the required skills for the job, it takes months, and sometimes up to two years of full-time training, to be ready for placement.
+Training dogs for diabetes alert, where life depends on the ability of the dog to perform, demands a very high level of training with specialized skills from the trainer.